How the Licensing Relationship Works

 • Provides Quality Assurance & Practitioner Certification

-Facilitates the Programme Delivery
+Facilitates the Programme

 • Holds a GCWAL Programme Licence